-4. AGRICULTURE AND FOOD SYSTEM WITH SUSTAINABLE AGRICULTURAL PRACTICES, EFFICIENT RESOURCE MANAGEMENT, AND THE USE OF ECOFRIENDLY TECHNOLOGIES
+4.AGRICULTURE AND FOOD SYSTEM WITH SUSTAINABLE AGRICULTURAL PRACTICES, EFFICIENT RESOURCE MANAGEMENT, AND THE USE OF ECO-FRIENDLY TECHNOLOGIES

 This multifaceted priority includes the adoption of environmentally responsible agricultural practices, resource waste reduction, and the integration of cutting-edge technologies to enhance agricultural productivity while mitigating environmental impact through the active involvement and recognition of the specific role of women farmers in the use of resources, the implementation of ecological technologies and raising awareness of environmental protection in agricultural management.
-Sustainable use of pesticides and other chemical agents and favoring the application of ecological agro-technical measures and organic production.
-It is particularly significant to cultivate organic production as an overall system of farm management and food production that combines best practices in relation to the environment and climate actions, a high level of biodiversity, conservation of natural resources and adherence to high standards of animal welfare and production quality in line with the growing demand for products cultivated using natural substances and processes.
+Sustainable use of pesticides and other chemical agents, as well as favoring the application of ecological agro-technical measures and organic production.
+Cultivating organic production is especially important as a holistic approach to farm management and food production, integrating best practices for environmental sustainability and climate action while promoting high biodiversity, conserving natural resources, and ensuring adherence to rigorous standards of animal welfare and production quality.
+This aligns with the growing demand for products grown using natural substances and sustainable processes.

-This ensures a resilient and environmentally friendly agricultural sector that contributes to food security and economic growth, protects natural resources, mitigates pollution and supports a more sustainable and environmentally responsible future.
+It ensures a resilient and environmentally-friendly agricultural sector that contributes to food security and economic growth, protects natural resources, mitigates pollution and supports a more sustainable and environmentally responsible future.
 Additionally, responsible land use is encouraged and the likelihood of soil erosion and degradation is reduced.
 Thorough monitoring of the food system is essential to ensure healthy and nutritionally valuable food for the population.
 Food safety plays a crucial role in determining the competitive position of agricultural and food products in both domestic and foreign markets.